World Maritime University: Campus

-WMU headquarters are in the City of Malmö which has always provided facilities for the University.
+WMU's headquarters are in the City of Malmö which has always provided facilities for the University.
 In April 2015, WMU moved to the historic Old Harbour Master's building, Tornhuset, in the center of Malmö.
 Completed in 1910 and designed by the eminent Swedish architect Harald Boklund, Tornhuset served as the main office for Malmö's harbor administration and was intended to provide panoramic views of shipping in the Öresund and in Malmö harbor.

 An architectural competition by the City of Malmö sought the best possible design for the extension to Tornhuset.
 The winning entry by renowned architect Kim Utzon of Kim Utzon Architects in collaboration with the Australian firm of Terroir Architects, centered on the concept of the building as an "urban hinge" linking the historic city center of Malmö to the docklands.
 The new facilities were inaugurated in 2015 and successively received the City Building Prize (Stadsbyggnadspriset), the highest architecture prize awarded by the City of Malmö.
 The building was also awarded the 2015 Region Skåne Architecture Prize based on its design as well as how it transforms the surroundings and returns the historic Old Harbour Master's building to a maritime use.
 In 2016, the building was shortlisted for a World Architecture Festival Award in the category of Higher Education and Research.
 In addition to the main building, the City of Malmö provides space for the WMU-Sasakawa Global Ocean Institute and administrative and research staff in nearby buildings.